-You survived that bicycle crash, but your ride was trashed.
-Now what do you do?
+You survived that , but your ride was trashed.
+Now you ?

 You can’t believe that just happened.
 You were cut off.
 Left hooked.
 Doored.
 However your crash occurred, it happened, and thankfully you are walking away, shaken and pissed off.
 Sadly, you can’t say the same for your bike.
 Your frame is cracked or bent.
 Fork or wheels trashed.
 Saddle ripped.
 Who is going to pay?